maarxx/BulkAssigner/README.md

 You'll add the mod.
 You'll enable the mod.

-Within the game, it adds a MainTab, probably in the far-bottom-right-corner, labeled "BulkAssigner".
+Within the game, it adds a MainTab, probably in the far-bottom-right-corner, labeled "ModButtons".

-This MainTab contains three buttons, corresponding to the settings in the "Assign" tab:
+This MainTab contains a variety of buttons, which will perform bulk operations on every selected pawn.

+You can do all of the following:

+* Set Outfit
+* Set Allowed Area
+* Set Drug Policy
+* Set Food Restriction
+* Set Medical Care
-* One to assign Hostility Response Mode (Attack, Flee, Ignore).
+* Set Enemy Response (Attack, Flee, Ignore).
-* One to assign Outfit.
-* One to assign Drug Policy.
-* One to assign Allowed Area.

-Except, here's the kicker, when you make a choice, it will apply to ALL OF YOUR SELECTED PAWNS AT ONCE.
+* Drop Everything (Inventory, not Equipment/Apparel)
+* Consume from Inventory (Everybody eat your meal and smoke your blunt)
+* Assign Operations (Assign Peg Leg operations to all 19 prisoners)

 Hooray!
 So much less clicking!